There are many ways to make a funeral service personal and meaningful and to reflect the individual wishes and traditions of the person and family.

 Readings and Poetry

-Family or friends may choose a poem or reading that says something special about the person, this may add significance, meaning and individual touches to the service.
+Family or friends may choose a poem or reading that adds significance, meaning and individual touches to the service.

-Usually six pallbearers are needed to carry the coffin.
+Usually, six pallbearers are needed to carry the coffin.
 You may like to ask relatives and friends to help.
 It can be a good way of giving others an opportunity to be involved on the day and is considered an honour.
 However, as the coffin can often be very heavy to carry and cemeteries uneven, please ensure that your pallbearers are fit and strong enough to carry out this duty safely for all concerned.

 RSL, Masonic Lodge or Clubs